Special Update: Coronavirus (Covid-19)

 Welcome to NYC.
 Planning a trip to the five boroughs can be part of the fun, but there’s also a lot of ground to cover.
 Click the categories on the left-side navigation to find information about subjects that require in-depth looks, such as transportation and accessibility.
 Below you’ll find quick overviews on other essential things, like the City’s layout, the local time zone and various visitor passes.

 New York City is composed of five boroughs.
 While Manhattan and Staten Island are islands, Brooklyn and Queens are geographically part of Long Island, and the Bronx is attached to the US mainland.
 The islands are linked by bridges, tunnels and ferries.
 Check here for helpful NYC maps and guides.

-Manhattan is 13.4 miles long and 2.3 miles wide at its widest.
-Except at its northern and southern tips, the borough's avenues run roughly north and south, and streets run east and west.
+Manhattan is roughly 13.4 miles long and about 2.3 miles wide at its widest.
+Except at its northern and southern tips, the borough’s avenues run roughly north and south, and streets run east and west.
 One-way thoroughfares are common, with traffic moving east on even-numbered streets and west on odd-numbered streets.
-Fifth Avenue divides the island into east and west sides (for example, locations on 57th Street west of Fifth Avenue are designated "W. 57th St.," and east of Fifth Avenue, they're "E. 57th St.").
+Fifth Avenue divides the island into east and west sides (for example, locations on 57th Street west of Fifth Avenue are designated “W. 57th St.,” and east of Fifth Avenue, they’re “E. 57th St.”).
 As you move farther east or west from Fifth Avenue, street addresses increase, usually in increments of 100 from one block to the next.
 For north-south avenues, 20 blocks equals a mile, and the street numbers increase as you go uptown.
 Blocks can be a useful measure of distance, but keep in mind your direction: walking uptown from 1st Street to 6th Street is about a quarter of a mile, but walking the same number of blocks crosstown, from First Avenue to Sixth Avenue, is approximately a mile.

-New York City is on eastern standard time (Greenwich mean time minus four hours during daylight saving time, from March into early November, and minus five hours the rest of the year).
+New York City is on Eastern Standard Time (Greenwich mean time minus four hours during daylight saving time, from about mid-March into early November, and minus five hours the rest of the year).

 International Visitors and Arrivals from Abroad